-The kinematic domain of DIS where leading-twist Bjorken scaling is valid requires $W \gtrsim 2 \text{ GeV}$ and $Q^2 \gtrsim 1 \text{ GeV}^2$ .
+The kinematic domain of DIS where leading-twist Bjorken scaling is valid requires $W \gtrsim 2$ GeV and $Q^2 \gtrsim 1$ GeV2.
 Due to asymptotic freedom, QCD can be treated perturbatively in this domain, and standard gauge theory calculations are possible.
-In the Bjorken limit where $\nu \to \infty$ and $Q^2 \to \infty$ , with $x{Bj} = Q^2/(2M\nu)$ fixed, DIS can be represented in the first approximation as the lepton scattering elastically off a fundamental quark or antiquark constituent of the target nucleon, as in Feynman's parton model.
+In the Bjorken limit where $\nu \to \infty$ and $Q^2 \to \infty$, with $x{Bj} = Q^2/(2M\nu)$ fixed, DIS can be represented in the first approximation by a lepton scattering elastically off a fundamental quark or antiquark constituent of the target nucleon, as in Feynman's parton model.
 The momentum distributions of the quarks (and gluons) in the nucleon, which determine the DIS cross section, reflect its nonperturbative bound-state structure.
-The ability to separate, at high lepton momentum transfer, perturbative photon-quark interactions from the nonperturbative nucleon structure is known as the Factorization Theorem [26] - a direct consequence of asymptotic freedom.
+The ability to separate, at high lepton momentum transfer, perturbative photon-quark interactions from the nonperturbative nucleon structure is known as the Factorization Theorem [27] - a direct consequence of asymptotic freedom.
 It is an important ingredient in establishing the validity of QCD as a description of the strong interactions.

-The momentum distributions of quarks and gluons are parameterized by the structure functions: These distributions computed from the bound state dynamics are universal; i.e., they are properties of the hadrons themselves, and thus should be independent of the particular high-energy reaction used to probe the nucleon.
-In fact, all of the interactions within the nucleon which occur before the lepton-quark interaction, including the dynamics, are contained in the frame-independent LF wavefunctions (LFWF) of the nucleon - the eigenstate of the QCD LF Hamiltonian.
-They thus reflect the nonperturbative underlying confinement dynamics of QCD; we discuss how this is assessed in models and confining theories such as AdS/QCD in Section 4.4.

-It should be noted that final-state interactions - processes which occur after the lepton interacts with the struck quark - also occur.
-They lead to novel phenomena such as diffractive deep inelastic lepton-proton scattering (DDIS), $\ell p \to \ell' p' X$ , where the struck proton remains intact, or the pseudo-T-odd Sivers single-spin asymmetry $\vec{S}p \cdot \vec{q} \times \vec{p}q$ which is observed in polarized SIDIS.
+The momentum distributions of quarks and gluons are parameterized by the structure functions: These distributions are universal; i.e., they are properties of the hadrons themselves, and thus should be independent of the particular high-energy reaction used to probe the nucleon.
+In fact, all of the interactions within the nucleon which occur before the lepton-quark interaction, including the dynamics, are contained in the frameindependent light front (LF) wave functions (LFWF) of the nucleon - the eigenstates of the QCD LF Hamiltonian.
+They thus reflect the nonperturbative underlying confinement dynamics of QCD; we discuss how this is assessed in models and confining theories such as Light Front Holographic QCD (LFHQCD) in Section 4.4.
+Final-state interactions - processes happening after the lepton interacts with the struck quark - also exist.
+They lead to novel phenomena such as diffractive DIS (DDIS), $\ell p \rightarrow \ell' p' X$, or the pseudo-T-odd Sivers single-spin asymmetry $\vec{S_p} \cdot \vec{q} \times \vec{p_q}$ which is observed in polarized SIDIS.
 These processes also contribute at "leading twist"; i.e., they contribute to the Bjorken-scaling DIS cross section.